-A claim for whiplash will include medical and healthcare expenses, loss of income, and a calculation of financial loss based on the impact your injury has had.
+A claim for whiplash will include medical and healthcare expenses, loss of income (past and predicted future lost earnings potential) and compensation for pain and suffering.
 When assessing your case, any medical expenses and future care will be included, along with any related financial losses that you may have suffered.

 A whiplash claim will provide sufficient compensation to place you in a position as if the injury had not occurred.
 Some whiplash claims have resulted in payments of seven figures where the impact to the injured party was such that it caused significant financial upset.

 The best way of finding out what kind of payment you may receive for a whiplash injury is to come and see us for a free consultation.
 We can discuss your circumstances with you and let you know where you stand.

 At times it may be possible to claim compensation for a whiplash injury even when there was no impact with another vehicle causing damage to the car.

 This is most common among passengers in a vehicle when a vehicle has to brake suddenly and heavily to avoid an accident.
 In many of these cases, the driver will instinctively brace themselves but passengers who may be paying less active attention to the road may find the jolt causes whiplash.
 Claims for injured passengers can be made against the CTP insurance (which forms part of vehicle registration) of the driver who had to brake hard.
 This will often be a family member, partner or friend but the claim does not impact them in any way.
 Our lawyers can explain everything to you in more detail to allay any natural concerns about this.